-Organization Contributions and plans Center for International Forestry Research - World Agroforestry (CIFOR-ICRAF) The centre will continue to engage in research around the various aspects of restoration.
+Organization Contributions and plans CIFOR-ICRAF The centre will continue to engage in research around the various aspects of restoration.
 Research can contribute to restoration in the following ways: Communicating the science for movement building and speeding up restoration - what do we already know, what are the best practices, and how do we put them into practice?
-By providing information on the best practices for restoration, how to implement restoration on the ground.
 Incorporating traditional knowledge into the dialogue.
-Consider the trade-offs, that is, how we balance what trees contribute to people, livelihoods, and environments as well as how people access scientific knowledge for decision mmaking.
+Consider the trade-offs, that is, how we balance what trees contribute to people, livelihoods, and environments as well as how people access scientific knowledge for decision making.
 Problem solving and advocacy are critical in finding gaps.
+Finance is also important, however there have been no business case to date.
 Research can be used to answer specific business cases in order to attract more investors and convince the Ministry of Finance that restoration is a good financial investment.
-For example, making a case for employment creation through restoration, industrialization, and a paradigm shift to connect restoration to the economy.
+Make a case for employment creation through restoration, industrialization, and a paradigm shift to connect restoration to the economy.
 Research and science provide the evidence basis for restoration, both in terms of impact and lessons learned.
-Research can also provide information on what works and what does not in landscape restoration implementation.
-World Resources Institute (WRI) Supporting the implementation of the African Forest Landscape Restoration Initiative (AFR 100 Phase II)
+We also need to look at the statistics to see what works and what does not WRI Supporting the implementation of the African Forest Landscape Restoration Initiative (AFR 100)